abinit/abinit/doc/tutorial/paw1.md

   >Total DC energy in eV        = -3.13629435073068E+02
 ```

-Note that the total energy calculated in PAW is not the same as the one
+!!!
+Note
-obtained in the norm-conserving pseudopotential case.
-This is normal: in the
+    The PAW total energy is not the equal to the one obtained in the Norm-Conserving PseudoPotential case:
-norm-conserving potential case, the energy reference has been arbitrarily
+    in the Norm-Conserving PseudoPotential case, the energy reference has been arbitrarily
     modified by the pseudopotential construction procedure.
-Comparing total
-energies computed with different PAW potentials is more meaningful: most of
+    Comparing total energies computed with different PAW potentials is more meaningful: most of
     the parts of the energy are calculated exactly, and in general you should be
     able to compare numbers for (valence) *energies* between different PAW potentials or different codes.

-## 3 The convergence on plane-wave cut-off
+## 3. Convergence with respect to the plane-wave basis cut-off

-As in the usual case, the critical convergence parameter is the cut-off
+As in the usual Norm-Conserving PseudoPotential case, the critical convergence parameter is the cut-off
-defining the size of the plane-wave basis...
+energy defining the size of the plane-wave basis...

-**3.a** **Computing the convergence in ecut for diamond in the norm-conserving case**
+###3.a Convergence with respect to ecut in the Norm-Conserving PseudoPotential case##

-The input file tpaw1_2.in contains data for computing the convergence in ecut
+The input file `tpaw1_2.in` contains data to be used to compute the convergence in ecut
 for diamond (at experimental volume).
-There are 9 datasets, for which [[ecut]]
+There are 9 datasets, with increasing [[ecut]] values
-increases from 8 Ha to 24 Ha by step of 2 Ha.
+from 8 Ha to 24 Ha.
-You might use the tpaw1_2.files file (with a standard norm-conserving
+You might use the `tpaw1_2.files` file (with a standard Norm-Conserving
-pseudopotential), and run ABINIT:
+PseudoPotential), and run ABINIT:

     abinit < tpaw1_2.files > tmp-log

-You should obtain the values (output file tpaw1_2.out):
+You should obtain the following _total energy_ values (see `tpaw1_2.out`):

     etotal1  -1.1628880677E+01
     etotal2  -1.1828052470E+01